ai-agents-for-beginners

 return False

-This function go take receipt come give you True if signature valid, False if no valid.
-No network request, no service depend, no trust in anybody third party.
+Dis function go take receipt and return True if signature valid, False if no. No network call, no service dependency, no trust needed for any third party.

 1. Produce valid receipt and confirm say e verify.

-Dis na practical demonstration say receipt dey tamper-evident: any small modification fit break signature.
+Dis na practical demo say receipts na tamper-evident: any small change go break di signature.

 Chaining Receipts for Multi-Step Agents

 One signed receipt protect one action.
-Chain of receipts protect sequence.
+Chain of receipts protect whole sequence.

 flowchart LR